mantrapatil03/python-beginner-friendly-projects/alarm-clock/HOW_IT_WORKS.md

 # ⏰ How the Alarm Clock Works

+## 📖 How It Works

+1. Set Alarm

+Enter a time in HH:MM:SS format (e.g., 07:30:00).

+Click Set Alarm.

+2. Check Alarm

+Program checks the system clock every second.

+When the time matches, it shows a popup alert.

+3. Stop Alarm

+You can stop the alarm manually with the Stop Alarm button.

+The alarm also stops automatically after ringing.

 ## 1️⃣ User Interface Setup

 When you run the program, a small window opens.